xuwupeng2000/capistrano-scm-gitcopy/README.md

 This Gem is inspired by and based on https://github.com/wercker/capistrano-scm-copy.
 Thank wercker so much.

+Why you should use this gem?
+- no need to add id_rsa.pub to all your servers to deploy your remote code
+- just add this gem and use your deploy service (your laptop) read from repo and deploy to your servers

 This will make Capistrano tar the a specific git branch, upload it to the server(s) and then extract it in the release directory.

 Release notes